|

 resin, too.
 Generally, because of the higher quality, you will find

-that this premium dragonsblood goes much farther than regular dragonsblood.
+that this premium dragonsblood goes much farther than the rough

-told it does have a nice smell when tincture in alcohol (keep in
+told it does have a nice smell when tinctured in alcohol (keep in

 mind, though, that this is a substantive dye, so it will stain).
 Upon heating, it melts and turns black, gives off less smoke